-Aluminum gutters are the most common gutter product used today, making up almost 80% of all gutters installed in the United States.
+Aluminum gutters are the most common type used today, making up almost 80% of all gutters installed in the United States.
 There is good reason for this, as aluminum gutters do their job well.
-Aluminum gutters hold more water than traditional wood gutters and they do not have some of the disadvantages of other gutter types; good-quality aluminum gutters never rust.
-In fact, there are only a few disadvantages to aluminum gutters, including the ease with which they dent (as a result of a bang from a ladder or heavy branch, for example).
+They hold more water than traditional wood gutters and unlike other metal gutters, good-quality aluminum gutters never rust.
+In fact, there is only one major disadvantage to aluminum gutters: they dent easily (as the result of a bang from a ladder or heavy branch, for example).

-When you look to purchase aluminum gutters, you should be sure to choose the thickest that you can afford, and choose primary aluminum, which is the thickest and most consistent.
-Another choice is secondary aluminum, which is an environmentally friendly option, as it is a recycled product.
-If you live in an area with a lot of snow, such as Boston or Denver, then you should purchase a heavyweight (.032") aluminum since it helps prevent warping and distortions caused by ice and snow.
-If you do not live in an icy or snowy climate, then a medium weight (.027") aluminum is sufficient.
-If cost is holding you back from aluminum gutters, you can consider the less expensive option of unpainted aluminum.
-Unpainted aluminum is very durable unless exposed to salty air, as is found in coastal areas.
+We recommend purchasing the thickest aluminum gutters you can afford, and choosing primary aluminum for the ultimate in thickness and consistency.
+Secondary aluminum is an environmentally friendly option, as it is a recycled product.
+If you live in an area with a lot of snow, such as Boston or Denver, you should buy a heavy gauge (.032") aluminum, which helps prevent warping and distortions caused by ice and snow.
+If you do not live in an icy or snowy climate, a medium weight (.027") aluminum is sufficient.
+If cost is holding you back, consider the less expensive option of unpainted aluminum.
+Unpainted aluminum gutters are very durable unless exposed to salt air.

 Aluminum gutters are available in two common sizes: 5 inch or 6 inch, with most houses boasting 5-inch gutters.
-A 6-inch gutter can handle more water before overflowing, however, a 6-inch gutter also requires some advance planning.
-The fascia or gutter board behind the gutter needs to be sized correctly; most builders install a 1x6 gutter board, which is not an appropriate size for 6-inch gutters.
-6-inch gutters must have a 1x8 gutter board; without it, the bottom of the gutter can actually fall below the bottom of the gutter board.
-This would create a strange look that you would not want for your home.
+A 6-inch gutter can handle more water before overflowing, however,installation of this size also requires some advance planning.
+The fascia, or "gutter board," behind the gutter must be sized correctly; builders typically install a 1x6 gutter board.
+However, 6-inch gutters must have a 1x8 gutter board; without it, the bottom of the gutter can actually fall below the bottom of the gutter board.
+This could create a strange look that you would not want for your home.

-There are many different looks for aluminum gutters since there are many finishing options for aluminum gutters.
-They can have a naturally shiny aluminum finish, a factory-baked enamel, or they can be covered with a thin layer of vinyl.
-Consult with a reliable gutter contractor to help decide which aluminum gutter is best for your home.
+There are many different finishing options for aluminum gutters.
+They can have a naturally shiny aluminum finish, a factory-baked enamel, or a thin vinyl covering.
+Consult with a reliable gutter contractor to help decide which kind is best for your home.